cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 --- abstract

-The Concise Binary Object Representation (CBOR, draft-ietf-cbor-7049bis) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+The Concise Binary Object Representation (CBOR, RFC 8949) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.